wahsandaruwan/activity_manager_full/README.md

-## Complete Activity Management App
+## Simple Activity Management App

-### This is a Simple Activity Management App in PHP
+### This is a Complete Simple Activity Management App in PHP

 #### Technologies Used
 * HTML